lsndr/yuow/README.md

 ## Versioning

-`Yuow` provides a simple versioning utility to help you handle optimistic concurrency control:
+`Yuow` provides a simple versioning utility to help you to handle optimistic concurrency control:

 ```typescript
 import { Repository, WeakVersionTracker } from 'yuow/core';